ajshirlow7/MoneyMaker/README.md

 ## User Stories

+- As a new user, I want to easily register an account so I can save my progress and access the game from any device.
-- As a user, I want to register and log in so my progress is saved.
+- As a returning user, I want to log in securely so I can continue building my business empire.
+- As a player, I want to click on businesses to earn money so I can progress in the game.
+- As a player, I want to purchase upgrades for my businesses so I can increase my earnings.
-- As a player, I want to earn money by clicking and automate businesses.
+- As a player, I want to hire managers to automate my businesses so I can earn money even when not actively clicking.
+- As a player, I want to unlock new types of businesses as I progress so the game remains engaging and rewarding.
-- As a competitor, I want to see my ranking on the leaderboard.
+- As a competitor, I want to view a leaderboard so I can compare my progress with other players and strive for a higher rank.
-- As a community member, I want to leave and read reviews.
+- As a community member, I want to leave reviews about the game so I can share my feedback and experiences.
+- As a user, I want to read reviews and replies from other players so I can learn tips and feel part of the community.
+- As a review author, I want to edit or delete my own reviews so I can manage my contributions.
+- As a user with accessibility needs**, I want to navigate the site using only my keyboard and screen reader so I can play the game without barriers.
+- As a mobile user, I want the game interface to adapt to my device so I can play comfortably on any screen size.

 ## Color Design